awslabs/service-workbench-on-aws/scripts/app-stream/SETUP.md

 npm run start-image-builder -- <AWS Profile> <region>
 ```
 Note: Please set up your [AWS Profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) beforehand so that you have permission to launch an AppStream image builder instance in your AWS Account.
-3. Once the Image Builder is launched and ready, click on the URL provided on the terminal console to be taken to the AWS Console.
+3. Once the Image Builder is launched and ready, click on the URL provided in the terminal console.
+This will take you to the AppStream page on the AWS Console.

 ### Building AppStream Image
 ![Image Builder Screenshot](./screenshots/ImageBuilderSelector.png)
 1. On the AppStream page in AWS console, select the AppStream image that was built in the previous step and click Connect.
 2. This will open a new tab in your browser.
 When the prompt ask for which user you would like to log in as, choose Administrator.
-This will take you to a Windows desktop that you can interact with to create your AppStream image.
+This will take you to a Windows Desktop that you can interact with to create your AppStream image.
 3. On the Windows desktop, click the `Start` button and type in `Windows Powershell`.
 Right click the application in the search result, and choose `Run as administrator`
 4. Run the following commands
 ```